-I've been serving this chowder for years now.
-When I want to make it dairy-free for my dairy-free family members, I switch out butter for oil, and coconut milk or soy creamer for heavy cream and it still turns out great! —Eileen Stefanski, Wales, Wisconsin
+I have been serving this chowder for years now.
+When I’m feeding family members who don’t eat dairy products, I substitute oil for the butter, and use coconut milk or soy creamer instead of heavy cream.
+And it still turns out great! —Eileen Stefanski, Wales, Wisconsin

 Total TimePrep: 20 min.
 Cook: 30 min.

 Makes6 servings (2 quarts)

 - 1-1/2 pounds potatoes (about 2 large), peeled and cut into 1-inch cubes

 - 1 carton (32 ounces) chicken broth, divided

 - 1 large sweet red pepper, coarsely chopped

 - 1 large green pepper, coarsely chopped

 - 1-1/2 cups cubed fully cooked ham (about 8 ounces)